Well-being Safety Assessments

 How do we do that?

-WSA has designed a "proactive collection" of safety tools which assist school administrators in determining what the issues are and formulates creative and effective solutions.
+WSA has designed a "proactive collection" of safety tools which assist school administrators in determining what the issues are and then formulates creative and effective solutions.

 making WSA the very best in the field.